PokemonGoMap/RocketMap/docs/basic-install/index.rst

   python ./runserver.py --help

 Read through the available options and set all the required CLI flags to start your own server.
-At a minimum you will need to provide a location, account login credentials, and a :doc:`google maps key <google-maps>`.
+At a minimum you will need to provide a location, account login credentials, and a [Google maps key](./google-maps.md).

 A basic config you could use would look something like this: